e-terven/catarion_rest/README.md

 # catarion_rest
 The RESTful API can be used for managing data in customer relationship management systems.
-It exposes a set of endpoints that represents CRUD operations:
+It includes authentication functionality for both Users and Admin Roles, and works with relational db (MySQL).
+The API also exposes a set of endpoints that represents CRUD operations:

-  C-reate User
+  **C**-reate User

-  R-ead the list of Users /Read a personal information about a User
+  **R**-ead the list of Users / Read a personal information about a User

-  U-pdate User's information
+  **U**-pdate User's information

-  D-elete User
+  **D**-elete User

-The API also includes authentication functionality for both Users and Admin Roles, and works with relational db (MySQL)

     The RESTful API defines:
      - 5 endpoints specification (URL)